 Thanks for your interest!
 That list is coming soon.

 Regular vacation rental property maintenance is included with Vacasa.
 We handle things like new air filters, fresh light bulbs, and hot tub maintenance.
 However, replacement of bigger household items due to wear and tear over time (such as appliances and mattresses) is not included in your fee.
 Vacation rental investors also expect to pay for homeowner association fees, insurance, utilities, pest control, pool maintenance, landscaping, other maintenance, and property taxes.
-Learn more about what you can expect.

 Yes, it is.
 Learn more about how cap rate is calculated.